In considering a share in our CSA farm (as a customer) we'd like you to read, consider, and acknowledge the following:

 - FEEDBACK: We do appreciate your feedback, whether complimentary or suggestions.
 We can't accommodate all suggestions, but we will sincerely consider and evaluate.
 If there is something we grow that you are alergic to, or that you intensely dislike, please let us know so we don't put it in your basket.

-- ABUNDANCE: If you have more of something than you can consume in one week, there are many ways to preserve things -- most of which can be frozen.
+- ABUNDANCE: If you have more of something than you can consume in one week, there are many ways to preserve things -- most produce can be frozen.
 We will have suggestions and helpful information on our website and facebook page.
 Also, please share with family, friends, and neighbors if your basket is more than needed.
-Sometimes, however, what we need to help us utilize abudance of good food that we normally don't consume enough of is recipies or new ways of preparing and using the produce.
+Sometimes, however, a recipe or trying a new way of preparing something will help utilize more of it.
 We'll be sharing suggetions and ask that YOU SHARE as well with your favorite recipies on our facebook page.
 It helps strengthen the community we'd like to build around local food when we can help each other with ways to support and use the abudance.

 - IT'S YOURS: We make every effort to provide you with fresh, healthy produce.
 Once you pick up or we deliver, it's in your hands.
 Please refrigerate quickly to prevent wilting.
 If we're dropping off, or you have to leave produce in your car, use a cooler with ice or cooling blocks.
 If there is wilting, most produce will crisp back up with a rinse or bath in cold water.
 Carrots, snap peas, lettuce, all respond quickly if soaked in cold water.